-The Philelectic Society Award - for outstanding achievement in dramatics - was merited by Tim Tabthong.
+The Philelectic Society Award - for outstanding achievement in dramatics - was merited by Thomas J. Hellmers.

-The Culture of Life Award - for the student who has shown exemplary leadership as a member of the Pro-Life Club at Jesuit High School - was merited by Benjamin M. Parks.
+The Culture of Life Award - for the student who has shown exemplary leadership as a member of the Pro-Life Club at Jesuit High School - was merited by Justin M. Vlosich.

-The Giunio Socola Memorial Award - for excellence in public debate in the Lincoln-Douglas senior division - was merited by Benjamin M. Gillen '16.
-(Donated by Mrs. Anita Socola Specht.)
+The Giunio Socola Memorial Award - for excellence in public debate in the Lincoln-Douglas senior division - was merited by Robert F. Cerise '18. (donated by Mrs. Anita Socola Specht)

-The Lea Naquin Hebert Memorial Award - for excellence in debate in the Public Forum senior division - was merited by Andrew J. Cerise '16.
-(Donated by her late sons, the Honorable F. Edward Hebert '20 and Mr. Gordon Ray Hebert '23.)
+The Lea Naquin Hebert Memorial Award - for excellence in debate in the Public Forum senior division - was merited by Andrew D. Souther '17. [donated by her late sons, the Honorable F. Edward Hebert (1920) and Mr. Gordon Ray Hebert (1923).]

-The Felix J. Hebert Memorial Award - for excellence in debate in the Public Forum junior division - was merited by Arjun Verma '16.
-(Donated by his late sons, the Honorable F. Edward Hebert '20 and Mr. Gordon Ray Hebert '23.)
+The Felix J. Hebert Memorial Award - for excellence in debate in the Public Forum junior division - was merited by Jaime E. Colon '17. [donated by his late sons, the Honorable F. Edward Hebert (1920) and Mr. Gordon Ray Hebert (1923).]

-The Aloysius J. Cahill Memorial Award - for proficiency in oratory - was merited by Mayank Mardia '16.
+The Aloysius J. Cahill Memorial Award - for proficiency in oratory - was merited by Andrew J. Cerise.

-The John D. Schilleci Memorial Award - for excellence in elocution in the senior division - was merited by Mako C. Giordano.
+The John D. Schilleci Memorial Award - for excellence in elocution in the senior division - was merited by Mayank Mardia.

-The Professor Michael Cupero Memorial Award - for overall musical excellence - was merited by Patrick D. Fine.
-(Donated by his grandson, Col. Hamil M. Cupero '56.)
+The Professor Michael Cupero Memorial Award - for overall musical excellence - was merited by Tristan C. Killgore. (donated by his grandson, Col. Hamil M. Cupero '56)

 The Reverend Francis A. Fox, S.J.
-Memorial Award - for proficiency in instrumental music - was merited by Patrick D. Fine.
-(Donated by Mr. Harry Morel, Jr. '61 in memory of his late father, Mr. Harry J. Morel.)
+Memorial Award - for proficiency in instrumental music - was merited by William G. Fine '17. (donated by Mr. Harry Morel, Jr. '61 in memory of his late father, Mr. Harry J. Morel)